kyleboas/tacticsjournal.com/_posts/2023/12/2023-12-19-liverpool-lacked-coordination-in-the-left-half-space.md

 Would Alexis Mac Allister do a better job at finding those progressive passes than Endo?
 Potentially, but I'm a fan of Endo.
 He has a good understanding of where to position himself off the ball in-possession, and he's good at playing simple passes.
 Just needs to iron out that situation once or twice where he doesn't turn to play the ball forward.

 A lot of Liverpool's lack of bite in the final third was due to a lack of space.
 Manchester United was very well organized.
 They need that separation between United's back line and second line.
+[Same concept shown in Manchester City's match against Bournemouth](https://tacticsjournal.com/2023/11/06/manchester-citys-slow-buildup-deep-counters-bournemouths-low-block/).

 *Match: Liverpool 0-0 Manchester United, 17 December 2023*